PROPGSP/Github-RDP/README.md

 Free VPS for testing your development skills and your program

 #Steps To Create Windows Server
-Sign Up a GitHub Account : https://github.com/
+Sign Up a GitHub Account : https://github.com/ with your primary mail and temporary mails are strictly restricted.

-Create a Private Repository, Go to repository settings > Secrets and variables > Actions > New Repository Secrets Sign Up a Ngrok Account : https://ngrok.com/
+Create a Private Repository, Go to repository settings > Secrets and variables > Actions > New Repository Secrets.

+Sign Up a Ngrok Account : https://ngrok.com/ .

 Copy the auth key from ngrok and add to github repository secrets as "NGROK_AUTH_TOKEN".

-Setup New Workflow Manually the Put the following code in main.yml and commit changes
+Setup New Workflow Manually the Put the following code in main.yml and commit changes.

 #Steps To Create Ubuntu Server
 Similar steps and then to use it just use this command in your terminal(cmd)